Recently I`ve started digging into mail server settings and the need for tighter security.

 DMARC should be easy to setup.
 The image below shows the Domain Admin system Virtualmin with the parameters that need to be setup.
 Other providers may have a slightly different format but setting these parameters helps with major Mail Server providers.

 DMARC helps if you often mail to email monopolies (gmail/outlook). they pay attention to that. some other big players too. not all email providers utilise this function, but in general it’s another helpful measure if you’re counting on email deliverability.
-IMO ensureing this being set ensures you tick all the boxes, I`ve seen emails being bounced because security isn`t tight enough.
+IMO ensuring these being set ensures you tick all the boxes, I`ve seen emails being bounced because verification and security isn`t tight enough.

 [ -- link to No Card reader needed ]